 Maybe not.
 But, at least according to the government, the refundability — or non-refundability — of these fees is perfectly legal, as is the way refund policies are disclosed.
 As the income from ancillary fees balloons, the cries for regulating these extras are bound to grow louder.
 Until then, you can protect yourself from fees by taking a few common-sense precautions.

 Petrilla didn’t press for a refund of his upgrade fee because, technically, American had disclosed its terms.
-When he booked the ticket online, he could have clicked on the terms listed in small print, which would have generated a pop-up window with the applicable rules, according to the airline.
+When he booked the ticket online, he could have clicked on the terms listed in small print.
+It would have generated a pop-up window with the applicable rules, according to the airline.
 Petrilla says he didn’t see it.

 “The non-refundability is described in the terms and conditions when you purchase a Main Cabin Extra seat,” says Joshua Freed, an airline spokesman.
 He adds that refund requests are reviewed “on a case-by-case basis.”